How do Vietnamese Farmers Live and Work?

 A farmer works in Tra Que vegetable village. ©Vietnamdrive

-These eco-tours cannot cover all the activities of farmers in Vietnam and their lives, but the tours can support you to experience little or more of what they do.
+These eco-tours cannot cover all the activities of farmers in Vietnam and their lives, but the tours can help you experience little or more of what they do.
 These activities will become bonus feelings for you to understand more about the farmer’s life.

 captcha